bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 The maintainers should always have a few backup nodes.

-The hardware is also important, **make sure the SSD meets: 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms**.
+The hardware is also important, **make sure the SSD meets: 2 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms**.

 ### Diff Sync
 The diffsync protocol rolled out as a stable feature in release v1.1.5.
 Diff sync improves the syncing speed by 60%～70% approximately according to the test.
 All full nodes are suggested to enable it by adding `--diffsync` in the starting command.